CentreforCities/local_housebuilding_1946_2022/README.md

  Data available is as follows:

 - Output workbooks - Containing total, private, public, local authority, housing association annual housebuilding totals, as well as stock estimates and population 1946-2022.
 The data is available at local authority district level (separate geographies pre- and post-1974), 1981 counties, and England totals.
-Most users will want to start here
+Most users will want to start here.

 - 'raw' digitised annual housebuilding reports, which provide private and public housebuilding totals at local authority level from 1946-2000.
 Public housebuilding data can be separated into local authority and housing associations after 1962.